 Why Specialty doctors matter

 Specialty Doctors and Associate Specialists (SAS) make up approximately 20% of the workforce within the NHS alone.
 The latest Royal College of Psychiatrists Census (2015) indicated that 1671 Specialty Doctor and Associate Specialist posts were filled nationally.

 Of this total 60.3%, 23.8% and 15.9% were substantive full time, part time and locum posts respectively.
 In addition, there were 193 vacant or unfilled posts within the NHS and private sector.

-We're therefore a significant group of doctors yet our voice has not always been heard and we know that not all SAS doctors are currently Members or Affiliate members of the College.
+We're therefore a significant group of doctors yet our voice has not always been heard and we know that not all SAS doctors are currently Members or Affiliates of the College.
 This is something that I would like to see change during my five year term of office.

 Increasingly Specialty doctors desire recognition of their significant clinical contributions and increasing autonomy, in line with their enhanced skills and expertise.